telerik/kendo-angular/SUPPORT.md

 We might not be able to act on issues **without a runnable demo**.

 If you need assistance on troubleshooting or isolating a problem, you can request a remote assistance session through our [Support Ticket](https://www.telerik.com/account/support-tickets) system.
 Remote Assistance is included in the [DevCraft Ultimate](http://www.telerik.com/purchase/kendo-ui) subscription.

-## I need a tailor-made solution

-Our aim is to provide the most versatile and proven set of application building blocks.
-Still, there is some assembly required depending on the desired functionality.

-The [Progress Services](https://www.progress.com/services) team is available to assist in building functional blocks or complete applications according to your specification.
-They will help you make the best out of Kendo UI while freeing you to work on the real business problems.